-Due to Tonga’s geographic location, appliances are most commonly imported from Australia, New Zealand, Fiji, China, and Singapore.
-The Minimum Energy Performance Standards (MEPS) or energy labeling schemes vary from each of these countries and the points of origin (e.g., places of manufacturing of the goods) may not be the same as the country from which the good was imported.
+Due to Tonga’s geographic location, appliances are most commonly imported from Australia, New Zealand, Fiji, China and Singapore.
+The Minimum Energy Performance Standards (MEPS) or energy labeling schemes vary in each of these countries and the points of origin (i.e. places of manufacturing of the goods) may not be the same as the country from which the good was imported.
 This creates a challenge when determining the energy performance of appliances that are imported through Customs.
 Australia and New Zealand may have more stringent MEPS.